Halloween Brownies (Leftover Candy Brownies)

 Baking Recipe Tips & Tricks

 • This works best with chocolate candies or softer candies that you can bite into, such as soft caramels, mini candy bars, and malted milk balls.
-I wouldn’t use candy like smarties or jolly ranchers.
+I wouldn’t use candy like Smarties or Jolly Ranchers.

-• If you’re storing brownies for more than a couple days, adding a slice of bread to the container can help keep them moist.
+• If you’re storing brownies for more than a couple of days, adding a slice of bread to the container can help keep them moist.

 How to Store